 The latest version of this statement can be found on our website at https://www.srcf.net/privacy.
 The SRCF is the data controller for data held under this privacy statement.
 The SRCF Executive is the designated data protection contact, and are in charge of data protection matters.
 They can be contacted at email@example.com.

 Please note: this statement only applies to data held by the SRCF for which it is the data controller.
-The SRCF also hosts, on its systems, users and societies who may hold personal data; however it is not the data controller in these cases, as such users/societies act as their own data controllers.
-You should refer to the privacy statements of those users/societies where this applies to you as a data subject.
+The SRCF also hosts, on its systems, users and groups who may hold personal data; however it is not the data controller in these cases, as such users/groups act as their own data controllers.
+You should refer to the privacy statements of those users/groups where this applies to you as a data subject.

 "Personal data" or "personal information" means information relating to you that can be used in some way to identify you, either on its own or in combination with other such information available to its holder.